huggla/varnish-overlay/README.md

 2. Mount /mnt from the host on /overlay/hostdir.

 ### Capabilities
-Needs SYS_ADMIN, other capabilities can be dropped.
+Needs SYS_ADMIN, CHOWN, DAC_OVERRIDE, FOWNER, SETGID, SETUID.
+Other capabilities can be dropped.